Alone at Dawn

-Alone at Dawn is an upcoming American war drama film directed by Ron Howard and starring Adam Driver and Anne Hathaway.
-Adapted from the 2019 book of the same name by Dan Schilling and Lori Longfritz, it recounts the true life story of Air Force Combat Controller John A. Chapman.
+Alone at Dawn is an upcoming American war drama film directed by Ron Howard, and starring Adam Driver, Anne Hathaway, and Betty Gilpin.
+Adapted from the 2019 book of the same name by Dan Schilling and Lori Chapman Longfritz, it recounts the true life story of United States Air Force Combat Controller John A. Chapman leading up to his actions and death at the Battle of Takur Ghar.
+It was shot in Budapest.

+Alone at Dawn is scheduled to be released by Amazon MGM Studios on December 25, 2027, before going wide on January 7, 2028.